TUD-LecturerRes/DevOps-Labs-24/Lecture02-VersionControl/Lab2-GitHubRemotes/README.md

    git push -u origin main
    ```
    This uploads your local commits to GitHub.
 The `-u` flag sets up tracking, so in future you can simply use `git push`.

+   Note: If you encounter a credentials error, it's likely due to authentication issues

-7. Refresh your GitHub page to see your code now on GitHub
+8. Refresh your GitHub page to see your code now on GitHub

 ## Step 3: Making and Pushing Changes